 Favourite book?

-Despite beginning his musical journey as a cornet player in Greater Manchester, Benjamin is currently a freelance horn player based in London.
-Having originally read history at Merton College, Oxford, Benjamin went on to study horn playing at the Royal Academy of Music with the generous support of the Countess of Munster Trust and Pendle Young Musician and graduated in 2022.
+After beginning his musical journey as a cornet player in Greater Manchester, Benjamin Hartnell-Booth is currently a freelance horn player based in London.
+Benjamin studied horn playing at the Royal Academy of Music with the generous support of the Countess of Munster Trust and Pendle Young Musician and graduated in 2022.
 As well as graduating with distinction, Benjamin was awarded an additional diploma for an ‘Outstanding Final Recital’ in which he performed works by Poulenc, Messiaen and Britten.

-Since then, Benjamin has focused primarily on orchestral playing, achieving trial positions with the Royal Philharmonic Orchestra on 3rd and the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, the Royal Scottish National Orchestra, Opera North, Welsh National Opera, Irish National Symphony Orchestra and Bournemouth Symphony Orchestra as principal.
-He has in particular developed his operatic work, performing Wagner’s The Flying Dutchman and Tristan und Isolde at Grange Park Opera, Puccini’s La Boheme with the Glyndebourne Touring Orchestra, Janacek’s Cunning Little Vixen with Opera North, Mozart’s Cosi fan tutte with Welsh National Opera and Humperdinck’s Hansel und Gretal and Mozart’s Marriage of Figaro at the Chateau de Panloy.
+Since then, Benjamin has focused primarily on orchestral playing, performing as Guest Principal with the Royal Philharmonic Orchestra, the Philharmonia, the BBC Philharmonic, Opera North, Scottish Opera, the Royal National Scottish Orchestra and National Symphony Orchestra Ireland among others.
+He has in particular enjoyed his operatic work, performing Wagner’s The Flying Dutchman and Tristan und Isolde at Grange Park Opera, Puccini’s La Boheme with the Glyndebourne Touring Orchestra, Janacek’s Cunning Little Vixen with Opera North, Mozart’s Cosi Fan Tutte with Welsh National Opera and Humperdinck’s Hansel und Gretal and Mozart’s Marriage of Figaro at the Chateau de Panloy.

 Q&A